Canada

 Social for Canadian brands, bilingual where it matters

-Roughly 88% of Canadians use social media in 2026, according to Canadian Internet Registration Authority and Statistics Canada data.
-The platform mix largely mirrors the US with two important differences: French-Canadian audiences over-index on Facebook (around 80% of Quebec adults) and underindex on TikTok relative to English-Canadian audiences, and LinkedIn reaches roughly 22 million Canadian members, the fifth-largest country footprint globally.
+Roughly 79% of Canadians use social media (31.7M users in early 2025, per DataReportal / Digital 2025: Canada).
+The platform mix largely mirrors the US with two important differences: French-Canadian audiences over-index on Facebook and underindex on TikTok relative to English-Canadian audiences, and LinkedIn now reaches roughly 26 million Canadian members, one of the largest country footprints globally.
 For any Canadian brand with meaningful Quebec audience share, French-language content is not an optional add-on to English copy, it is a distinct editorial track.

 What we do for Canadian clients